UofG-CSP3/morion/README.md

 This is a project that allows researchers to robustly upload documents into a MongoDB database.
 To download documents back out, and to analyse their findings, all from within a python environment.

+### Features
+- Create own models representing experiments, devices or anything else or use the included models designed for the University of Glasgow Physics Department.
+- Using morion models, upload text documents into a mongoDB database by creating your own reader or using the included readers designed for the University of Glasgow Physics Department.
+- Get text documents from a mongoDB database containing morion models by creating your own writer or using the included writers designed for the University of Glasgow Physics Department.
+- Retrieve morion models from a mongoDB easily and use these for anything you want, for example graphing or comparison.
+- The included models designed for the University of Glasgow Physics Department are made for the use with IV-experiments.
+There are models for:
+  - Fabrun - Wafer - Die - IV (Experiment)
+- The included readers and writers enable reading from and writing to text files that represent
+  - Wafer - Die - IV (Experiment)

 <p align="right">(<a href="#top">back to top</a>)</p>